 How often do you turn a compost pile?

-This may mean that you won’t move it over for several months.
+This may mean that you won’t move it over for several weeks.
 At the time of turning, you will be introducing air where it, possibly, hasn’t been before.
-Decomposition of the organic material will accelerate from this point onwards.
-The first dig-over will be the hardest to do because the material may be stiff to move, it may have settled into a solid lump.
+Decomposition of the organic material will accelerate from this point onward.
+The first dig-over will be the hardest to do because the material may be stiff to move, it may have settled into a lump.

 After moving it over once, the air will get into the mass of material and it will start to disintegrate.
 This can happen in just a few days.
 In the case of garden trimmings e.g. lawn clippings, this is the easiest material to turn into compost.
 A heap of lawn clippings can be turned over the day after it has been made.
 You will notice clouds of steam emerge from a heap of chopped grass.
 Don’t be alarmed by this.
 It’s just the microorganisms getting to work in, what are for them, ideal conditions.